How to remove a name off property title after a divorce

 Property title transfer

 If one person decides to keep the property then the property title will have to be amended to reflect the new ownership structure.
-A title transfer typically involves removing a name from the title deed and this can be done by completing and lodging a transfer form which can be accessed from your State Office of Revenue.
+A title transfer typically involves removing a name from the title deed.
+This can be done by completing and lodging a transfer form which can be accessed from your State Office of Revenue.

 What are my options?

 Garth Brown from Brown and Brown Conveyancers recommends that you speak directly with the bank who issued the mortgage to check out what your refinancing options might be prior to the divorce.
 You'll need to consider whether you will pay out or buy out your ex-spouse, and what the best loan will be to fund the property thereafter.

 Ben Herden, mortgage broker with Mortgage Choice, says that after a divorce, the lender will look at the refinanced mortgage basically as a purchase starting from scratch.
 The refinanced loan has to meet the same credit criteria as a new borrower.

 Things to consider

 Retaining the home for the kid's inheritance

 "What we see a lot with couples going through a divorce is that if they have kids, people think of the family home as their kid’s inheritance — this includes keeping it as an investment property," Herden says.

 "Quite often one party will want to retain the family home as an investment property to protect this inheritance.
 As there is no stamp duty payable on the property transfer and no real estate fees involved, it can be a lot cheaper than selling the property and buying another (as long as the applicant can afford the ongoing payments)."